The author is a guitarist and bassist with over 35 years of experience as a musician.

 Another plus is that Fenders Strats just sound great, as they always have.
 They are bright and snappy, usually with alder bodies, and with a humbucker in the bridge position they really nail that classic metal shred sound.

 Traditionally, super-Strat style guitars made from brighter tonewoods such as alder or ash and bolt-on maple necks worked well for shredding, and they sounded great paired with overdriven British amps.
 Like stock Fender Stratocasters, these guitars had great tonal character and clarity, and with a hot humbucker in the bridge position, they had the power to push the amp hard.

 We’ve come a long way from Eddie’s Frankenstein Strat and the copycats that followed, but the basic idea is still the same.
 These days you’ll still find plenty of instruments out there made in the superstrat mold, but the best gear makers have greatly improved on that design over the past 30 years.

 With the rise of high-gain amplifiers like the Peavey 6505 series, and with the trend of many players to detune, manufacturers are incorporating warmer tonewoods like mahogany and basswood, and even employing set neck and neck-thru designs instead of the traditional bolt-on necks.
 This gives a guitar a more resonant character and greater sustain.

 Whether you choose to go the traditional superstrat route or opt for one of the new weapons of metal mayhem, there is a wide range of choices out there for the modern shredder.

 Long Live the Shredder

 My choice?
-Maybe I'm old-school, but when it comes to shred the Strat-style does it for me, and the Charvel Strat is the ultimate hot-rodded Stratocaster.
+Maybe I'm old-school, but when it comes to shredding, the Strat-style does it for me, and the Charvel San Dimas Strat is the ultimate hot-rodded Stratocaster.
 But I think every one of the guitars mentioned here will get the job done in a big way.